junxit/us-congress-bills-112/metadata.md

 - 2012-01-26 — Senate amendment agreed to: Amendment SA 1469 agreed to in Senate by Unanimous Consent.
 - 2012-01-26 — Senate amendment proposed (on the floor): Amendment SA 1469 proposed by Senator Reid for Senator Boxer.(consideration: CR S136-137; text: CR S136-137)
 - 2012-01-26 — Senate amendment submitted
+- 2012-01-27 — Received in the House.
+- 2012-01-27 — Referred to the House Committee on Transportation and Infrastructure.